 Stock that counts towards satisfaction of the Company's Stock Ownership Guidelines includes: (i) Common Stock held outright by the participant or his or her immediate family members living in the same household; (ii) restricted stock issued and held as part of an executive's or director's long-term compensation, whether or not vested; (iii) Common Stock underlying vested Community Health Systems, Inc. stock options; and (iv) Common Stock acquired on stock option exercises that the participant continues to hold.
 The Governance and Nominating Committee of the Board of Directors reviews each participant's progress and compliance with the applicable guidelines and may grant any hardship waivers or exceptions (e.g., in the event of a divorce) as it deems necessary and appropriate.
-As of December 31, 2010, each director and officer subject to the Stock Ownership Guidelines met their ownership requirements.
+All officers and directors were in compliance with the Stock Ownership Guidelines as of December 31, 2012.

-Prohibition on Speculative Stock Transactions
+Prohibition on Pledging and Speculative Stock Transactions

 The Company considers it inappropriate for any director or executive officer to enter into speculative transactions involving the Company's securities.
 Therefore, the Company's insider trading policy prohibits directors and executive officers from trading in any put or engaging in any short sale or other hedging transaction (including a short sale "against the box") or equity swap of Company securities, or trading in any call or other derivative on Company securities.
+The insider trading policy also prohibits any director or executive officer from pledging Company securities, including holding such securities in a margin account.